fteng1/flix/README.md

 Describe any challenges encountered while building the app.
 - UIActivityIndicatorView was not displaying when fetching movie data because it was placed below the movie cells in the table, which did not show up on screen.
 - UIActivityIndicatorView took up space in the view instead of popping up, which was resolved by moving it outside of the TableView.
+- App crashed upon certain searches because some movies had null poster or backdrop links, which was resolved by checking if it was null.

 ## Credits